 Sprint planning meetings: Ran way too long this first sprint.
 We ended up working on the backlog for sprint 1 for about 10 hours.
 We need to keep on track and start prioritizing, sticking to the agenda and stop getting sidetracked.

-Scrum meetings: We need to stay on topic.
+Scrum meetings: We need to stay on topic.What happened?

 Communication tools: Everybody needs to use the tools that are agreed upon and stop using alternative communication lines.
 Use slack not email!
 (Don’t create spam for others)

 Diagrams, Diagrams, Diagrams: Everybody needs to supplement diagrams for the tasks that they are creating so that a smooth transition can happen between separate tasks.
 If a task needs to make use of another than there should be some documentation that helps to explain how something works so it can be used effectively.

+Team project report is important to every team member, what are your contributions to the team project report?
+Did you have a chance to review the report?

+What about the User Story Map for sprint 2 and 3?

+What about the build, CI, version control, and test plan?

-Lab Agenda:
+Lab Agenda (5/5):